Bows for Birds

 Led by clues, once the bird is found, participants are instructed to post a photo with the identification of that bird with a yearly Bows for Birds hashtag as well as fill in their scavenger hunt sheets for submission to Audubon Center at Riverlands.
 Submitted worksheets will be entered with the participant’s name into a raffle to win prizes.
 Raffle prizes are donations from local partners and organizations.
 The winners of the Bows for Birds event are then announced during our virtual Great Backyard Bird Count training mid-February.

-Check back here this winter to download the map and submission form for Bows for Birds 2023!
+Click here for a digital submission form for Bows for Birds 2023!

 The Audubon Center at Riverlands is a great place to bring your classroom or group!

 Volunteer With Us!

 Riverlands relies on our many skilled and talented volunteers.